farlee2121/DevEssentialsBlog/_posts/2021-08-20-SWEBOK-transform-SCM.md

 # Lifecycle Artifacts and Cross-Cutting Concerns

 The Software Engineering Body of Knowledge (SWEBOK) portrays the software lifecycle as a [set of transforms](../_posts/2021-08-13-Swebok-transform-view.md).
-Each transform creates an artifact.
-These artifacts are key to connecting cross-cutting concerns into the lifecycle phases.
+I realized that each transform creates an artifact, and these artifacts are key to connecting cross-cutting concerns into the lifecycle phases.

 ## Life-cycle Artifacts